 Both columns contain basically what is required to describe the application category, a third column ” Removal of application category required / possible” indicates if it is possible to include these parameters and under which conditions, it is basically the result of the analysis.

-Table 2: contains a simplified summary of the results of the analysis performed in Table 1:.
+Table 2: contains a simplified summary of the results of the analysis performed in Table 1.

 Analysis of application categories